Mariner 4: Mars flyby

 The Mariner 4 spacecraft flew by Mars on July 14 and 15, 1965.
 Its closest approach was 9846 km from the Martian surface at 01:00:57 UT July 15, 1965 (8:00:57 p.m.
 EST July 14), its distance to Earth was 216 e6km, its speed was 7 km/s relative to Mars, 1.7 km/s relative to Earth.

-Planetary science mode was turned on at 15:41:49 UT on July 14.
+Planetary science mode was turned on at 15:41:49 UTC on July 14.
 The camera sequence started at 00:18:36 UT on July 15 (7:18:49 p.m.
 EST on July 14) and 21 pictures using alternate red and green filters, plus 21 lines of a 22nd picture were taken.
 The images covered a discontinuous swath of Mars starting near 40° N, 170° E, down to about 35° S, 200° E, and then across to the terminator at 50° S, 255° E, representing about 1% of the planet's surface.
 The images taken during the flyby were stored in the on-board tape recorder.
-At 02:19:11 UT, Mariner 4 passed behind Mars as seen from Earth and the radio signal ceased.
-The signal was reacquired at 03:13:04 UT when the spacecraft reappeared.
+At 02:19:11 UTC, Mariner 4 passed behind Mars as seen from Earth and the radio signal ceased.
+The signal was reacquired at 03:13:04 UTC when the spacecraft reappeared.
 Cruise mode was then re-established.
 Transmission of the taped images to Earth began about 8.5 hours after signal reacquisition and continued until August 3.
 All images were transmitted twice to ensure no data was missing or corrupt.
 Each individual photograph took approximately six hours to be transmitted back to Earth.

-The spacecraft performed all programmed activities successfully and returned useful data from launch until 22:05:07 UT on October 1, 1965, when the long distance to Earth (309.2 e6km) and the imprecise antenna orientation led to a temporary loss of communication with the spacecraft until 1967.
+The spacecraft performed all programmed activities successfully and returned useful data from launch until 22:05:07 UTC on October 1, 1965, when the long distance to Earth (309.2 e6km) and the imprecise antenna orientation led to a temporary loss of communication with the spacecraft until 1967.

 First image hand drawn

 The on-board tape recorder used on Mariner 4 was a spare, not originally intended for the Mariner 4 flight.
-Between the failure of Mariner 3, the fact that the Mariner 4 recorder was a spare, and some error readings suggesting an issue with the tape-recorder, it was determined that the team would test the camera function definitively.
-This eventually led to the first digital image being hand drawn.
+Between the failure of Mariner 3, the fact that the Mariner 4 recorder was a spare, and some error readings suggesting an issue with the tape recorder, it was determined that the team would test the camera function definitively.
+This eventually led to the first digital image being painted.
 While waiting for the image data to be computer processed, the team used a pastel set from an art supply store to hand-color (paint-by-numbers style) a numerical printout of the raw pixels.
 The resulting image provided early verification that the camera was functioning.
-The hand drawn image compared favorably with the processed image when it became available.
+The hand-drawn image compared favorably with the final, computer-processed one.